Noe-Protocol/noe/docs/alignment.md

 Alignment isn’t just a goal.
 It’s an architecture.

-Noe encodes thought in ways that can be shared, verified, and reasoned about.
-It provides the semantic scaffolding that language models and agents can use to trace intention, validate constraints, and act coherently within shared context.
+Noe encodes thought in a way that can be shared, verified, and reasoned about.
+Its symbolic scaffolding allows language models and agents to trace intention, validate constraints, and act coherently within shared context.

 This enables:

-* Transparent reasoning for LLMs and agents
+- Transparent reasoning for LLMs and agents
-* Shared understanding across multi-agent systems
+- Shared understanding across multi-agent systems
-* Reduced risk of instruction drift in critical environments
+- Reduced instruction drift in critical environments
-* Emotional and ethical encoding for aligned behavior
+- Emotional and ethical encoding for aligned behavior
-* Keeps humans in the loop through symbolic clarity
+- Human-in-the-loop clarity through symbolic structure

 ## Compression Is Safety